 I usually mix up the genres too.
-This could mean a non-fiction audiobook, a sci-fi novel on my Kindle, and a history book in printed form.
+Maybe a non-fiction audiobook, a sci-fi novel on my Kindle, and a history book in printed form.

-4. Don’t Be Afraid to Give Up on a Book
+4. Give Up on More Books

 5. Plant Books

 The idea is to encourage reading by strategically placing books around your home or workplace.
-When you go there, it’s then easy to start reading instead of idly staring at your phone.
+Whenever you go there, it’s easy to start reading instead of idly staring at your phone.